Lorenagubaira/snake-game-using-react/README.md

 <!-- hide -->
-# Create a Company Logo Generator using AI
+# Create Your Own Snake Game in React!
 <!-- endhide -->

 ## 🌱 How to start this project

-Do not clone this repository because we are going to be using a different template.
+Don't clone this repository because we will use a different template.

-We recommend opening the `react template` using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
+We recommend opening the `React template` using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
 Alternatively, you can [clone the GitHub repository](https://4geeks.com/how-to/github-clone-repository) on your local computer using the `git clone` command.

 This is the repository you need to open or clone: